 Hurricanes, Fires, Floods: It’s Best to Be Prepared

 Disasters happen.
-Here’s some tips from an ER physician about how to prepare for you and your family
+Follow these tips from an emergency medicine physician to help your family prepare and stay safe.

-As the wild winds and heavy rain from Hurricane Florence wreak havoc in the Carolinas, you may be wondering what would I do if disaster strikes?
+As people prepare for the wild winds and heavy rain that Hurricane Dorian may bring, you may be wondering what to do if disaster strikes?

-If those scary images of bent-over trees and rampaging storm surges don’t spur you to action, it’s also National Preparedness Month — a good time to think about some easy preparedness steps you can take all year to keep your family safe.
+If scary images of bent-over trees and rampaging storm surges don’t spur you to action, September is also National Preparedness Month — a good time to think about some easy preparedness steps you can take all year to keep your family safe.

-However, there are some common sense preparedness tools you can use to lower your risk of injury.
-By planning ahead, you can be prepared, and keep you and your family safe when the unexpected occurs.
+There are some common sense preparedness tools you can use to lower your risk of injury.
+By planning ahead, you can be prepared and keep you and your family safe when the unexpected occurs.

 Have a plan